-Please click here to see our Palio break where we offer a package including Palio Balcony viewing, the privilege of attending the Contrada Dinner and a Guided Introduction to the Palio as well as Hotel, Car Hire and Flights.
+Please click here to see our Palio break where we offer a package including Palio Balcony viewing, the privilege of attending the Contrada Dinner and a Guided Introduction to the Palio as well as Hotel, private transfers and Flights.

 We have previously written about the Palio, and the factors to consider when booking a Palio position, this time we thought we would give you some ideas as to where to eat in Siena.
 We would recommend you reserve a table at any of them as it can get very busy during the Siena Palio!

 The restaurant is near the Cathedral and the Piazza Del Campo.
 The Ancient Etruscan rooms that are cut out of the ‘tuff’, the soft volcanic rock on which Siena is built, create a unique atmosphere for an evening which will not be forgotten.